Ras Beirut: Archaeology

-In 1946, Henri Fleisch from Saint Joseph University made an unstratified, open-air survey of the marine terraces of Ras Beirut recovering various artifacts.
+In 1946, the archaeologist and priest Henri Fleisch from Saint Joseph University made an unstratified, open-air survey of the marine terraces of Ras Beirut, and recovered various artifacts.
 Flints have also been recovered by walkers on the nearby beaches.
 The area is separated from the Sands of Beirut sites by the Wadi Abu Chahine or "South Creek" which begins south of the Continental Hotel area.
 It is an important site for Quaternary studies and has been published in various works by Fleisch, Auguste Bergy in 1932, L. Dubertret in 1940 and 1948, Wright in 1960 and 1962, Raoul Describes in 1921, Dorothy Garrod in 1960 and R. Neuville in 1933.
 Stratified sites are numbered in chronological order with unstratified sites at the end.
 The first four sites contain stratified Lower Paleolithic industries from the 45 m beach level, the next five are stratified Middle Paleolithic with a gap in stratified sites to the Chalcolithic found at site XI.
 Intervening periods including the Levalloiso-Mousterian were well represented in surface finds along with a substantial amount of Neolithic material on a 45 m terrace.
 Collections are held in the American University of Beirut and the Museum of Lebanese Prehistory.
 Many of the sites have been built on and completely destroyed by urbanisation.

 Ras Beirut I or The Slope Breccia is on a steep limestone cliff, above Rue Zenzir, west of Rue Jinnah at around 52 m above sea level.
 It was found by Henri Fleisch and published in 1946, 1956 and 1960 along with Howell in 1959 and Garrod in 1962 and 1965.
 An Early Acheulean or Abbevillian rolled biface was found by Fleisch in the breccia above Rue Jinnah that predates all of the other tools found at Ras Beirut.
 An abundant Middle Acheulean industry was also found.

 Ras Beirut II or The Offshore Bar is a fossil bar of flint, gravel and marine organisms, 2.5 m under the soil next to and under Rue Jinnah.
 It was studied by Henri Fleisch during the digging of a drainage trench who published results in 1951 and 1954.
 It is also mentioned by Howell in 1959 and Dorothy Garrod in 1960.
 Numerous pieces with no bifaces were found and considered to be Tayacian with some Levallois influence.
 The site possibly still exists under the road.